Ammolite Value, Price, and Jewelry Information

 |Etymology||From ammonite, the fossils of an extinct cephalopod with a spiral shell like a ram's horn.
 Ammonite was named after the Ancient Egyptian god Amun, who was represented with ram's horns.|

-Ammolite was first used for jewelry in the 1960s.
+Ammolite was first used for commercial jewelry in the 1960s.
 It was only recognized as an organic gemstone in 1981 by the Coloured Stones Commission of the World Jewellery Confederation (CIBJO).
 Ammolite is also known as calcentine and by the trade name Korite.
 The mining company Korite International Ltd. is the largest commercial supplier of this gemstone.
 In Siksika, the language of the native Blackfoot people, the stone is called aapoak, meaning “small, crawling stone.”

 Although the terms ammolite and ammonite are sometimes used interchangeably, ammonite, strictly speaking, refers to the fossil shells of ammonites, whether they are gem-quality or not.
 Ammonites were marine mollusks that became extinct around 65 million years ago.
 There were many species of ammonites.
 Their fossils have been found across the globe.
 The ones that yield gem-quality ammolite are Placenticeras meeki, Placenticeras intercalare, and Baculites compressus.
 This material has only been found in Alberta, Canada.
 Other gem-quality ammonite exists, such as lumachelle, which is cut from the fossils of Carnites floridus found in Austria.
 Although this iridescent material resembles ammolite, it’s a different mineral.